 - Floury potatoes such as Bintje – produced in the north of France since 1935 this is the most floury potato and ideal for purées, blending in soups, and in patties such as these fishcakes.
 Also used to make French fries or chips (frites).
 Other floury potatoes: Manon, l’Artemis, Marabel.

 - New Potatoes (pommes de terre primeur), such as those from l’Île de Ré and Noirmoutier, are best cooked as soon as possible after buying them – with their thin skins left on (cleaned).
-Depending on their size, cook in a little water and, as soon as cooked through, toss in a knob of butter, salt, pepper and fresh parsley.
+Depending on their size, cook for about 20 minutes in just a little water with the lid on and, as soon as cooked through, toss in a large knob of butter, salt, pepper and fresh parsley.